jclee264/Creative-Coding-Challenge/README.md

           values of the text string so it would output in the middle of each ellipse and voila.
         * I was going to output text behind the other curves, but decided that would be way too messy and would take away from the cool colour changing effect across the table.
+  ## Conclusion
+   * In conclusion, this challenge was actually pretty cool.
+It taught me some new stuff and the end result with the colours and all was very cool!
+I would definitely try another one of Dan's challenges after doing this one.
 </body>